Thousands of travelers apply for visas to visit Belgium each year. In 2025, 263,617 people submitted Schengen visa applications there.

-We wrote this article to help you go through the Schengen visa application process more easily.
+We created this article to help you go through the Schengen visa application process more easily.
 While it can seem intimidating at first, the process is pretty straightforward, with easy-to-follow steps.

 In this guide, you will learn everything you need to know about Belgium visas - whether or not you need one, what the requirements are, and how to apply so you can get all of the permissions you need to travel to this beautiful country.